 In men, melanoma is often found on the trunk (the area from the shoulders to the hips) or the head and neck.
 In women, melanoma forms most often on the arms and legs.

-Risk factors for melanoma include the following:
+Risk factors for melanoma include:

 Being White or having a fair complexion increases the risk of melanoma, but anyone can have melanoma, including people with dark skin.